Local Base Change via Tate Cohomology: Introduction

 Vice versa, suppose then that $T^0(\rho_1) \cong r_l(\pi)^{(l)}$ for $\rho_1$ an irreducible, cuspidal, Galois-invariant, $l$-adic representation of $\GL{n}{E}$ and $\pi$ an irreducible, cuspidal, $l$-adic representation of $\GL{n}{F}$.
 By the classical theory of base change we know (see e.g. section 6, chapter 1 of \cite{AC}) that there exists an irreducible, cuspidal $l$-adic representation $\pi_1$ of $\GL{n}{F}$ with $\rho_1 = \mathrm{bc}(\pi_1)$.

 By compatibility of base change with reduction $\mod l$ (which follows immediately from the main theorem of \cite{BH} since restriction on the Galois side preserves congruence $\mod l$), we have that $r_l(\rho_1) \cong \mathrm{bc} \left( r_l(\pi_1) \right)$.
 We obtain thus where the left-hand side equality is the direction of the theorem that we are assuming right now, while the right-hand side equality holds by hypothesis.
-Hence we get as we needed. \end{rem}

-The motivation to investigate cyclic base change in the above particular situation comes from two conjectures of Treumann and Venkatesh (section 6.3 in \cite{TV}): they have a reductive algebraic group $\mathbf G$ defined over a $p$-adic field $F$ and an automorphism $\sigma \in \Aut(\mathbf G)$ of order $l$ whose fixed point set is the algebraic group $\mathbf H = \mathbf G^{\sigma}$. \\ They investigate Langlands functoriality in the above setting; with this purpose, they introduce the notion of linkage \footnote{This is supposed to be a representation-theoretic version of the Brauer homomorphism.} as follows: an $l$-adic representation $\pi$ of $G^{\sigma}$ is \emph{linked} to a $\sigma$-fixed $l$-adic representation $\Pi$ of $G$ if the Frobenius twist $\pi^{(l)}$ appears as a Jordan-Holder constituent of $T^*(\Pi)$ (see definition 6.2 in \cite{TV}).
-Under some technical assumptions, they conjecture that in the situation above Tate cohomology realizes Langlands functoriality.
-Our theorem proves that this is the case for level zero minimal-maximal cuspidal representation of $\Gl{n}$ and $\sigma$ a Galois automorphism of prime order. \\
+Hence we get as we needed. \end{rem} Finally, we want to remark that the theorem makes no mention of the ramification of the cyclic extension, but in fact the ramified case and the unramified one are intrinsically different and we prove the statement separately in each case.